in between dreams

 Join us for an intimate retreat that explores the vibrant culture and traditions of Oaxaca.
 We will deepen our connection to our bodies and spirit through yoga, meditation, and workshops in ancient art forms.

-For those seeking an authentic & immersive experience, we offer a unique opportunity to connect with locals in Oaxaca’s Artisan communities.
+For those seeking an authentic & immersive experience, we offer a unique opportunity to connect with and learn from locals in Oaxaca’s artisan communities.

 Single Room: SOLD OUT

-* a non-refundable $400 deposit is required to reserve your spot.
+* A non-refundable $400 deposit is required to reserve your spot.
 Payment plans available, please inquire.